Purchase any plan and enjoy the discount. Limited time only!

 Terrible coverage, unreliable connection, always going in and out even in large cities.

-In Brazil there are over 90 travel eSIM providers and more than 3200 prepaid data plans.
-The wide variety of plans makes it easy for travelers to find an eSIM that meets their specific needs.
+Brazil offers over 100 travel eSIM providers and more than 3,300 prepaid data plans.
+With such a wide array of options, travelers can easily find an eSIM that fits their needs.

 In Brazil, the primary Mobile Network Operators (MNOs) are: